Accounting for Freelancers and FIEs in Estonia

 Reconcile Bank

-Compare every bank transaction to register entries
+Monthly: compare every bank transaction to register entries.
+No unmatched items should remain.

 5